 What is the one thing with which you are most dissatisfied?

-Which processes and/or requirements, if any, within the Rural Utilities Service (RUS) program should be 1) eliminated; (2) simplified; or (3) streamlined?
+Which processes and/or requirements, if any, within the Rural Utilities Service (RUS) program should be (1) eliminated; (2) simplified; or (3) streamlined?

 Please share any other comments that you have about the Rural Utilities Service (RUS).